Forbidden City Architecture

 • Number = imperial rank.

-• Hall of Supreme Harmony: 9 (highest in China).
+• Hall of Supreme Harmony: 10 (the only roof with ten).

 • Other major halls: 7.